The visit to this Tirumoolanathar

 avudayar with Nandi and Lakuleesar (in place of Chandikeswarar)

-Sanctorum, antarala and ardha mandapam.
+sanctorum, antarala, and ardha mandapam.
 The sanctum sanctorum is on a

-Padabandha adhisthana with three patta kumuda.
+pada bandha adhistana with three patta kumuda.

-kalasam, Kumbam, palakai etc and the pothiyal are tharanga pothiyal.
-The Vimana
+kalasam, kumbam, palakai, etc, and the pothiyal are tharanga pothiyal.
+The vimana

 Vinayagar… Vinayagar is in a sitting